samestep/quench/README.md

 Support (and instructions) for specific text editors can be found in the [editors][] folder.

+## Development

+If you want to modify the grammar, be sure to follow the instructions in the [tree-sitter-quench][] folder.

 ## License

 This repository is released under the [MIT License](/LICENSE).